isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2022-03-01-LSB-latest-news-lsb-practical-exam-2021.md

-- All candidate and assistants must be vaccinated.
+- All candidates and assistants must be vaccinated.
 Please refer to the definition of “vaccinated” by the Ministry of Health<br>

-- Candidate and assistants must not mingle with members of public<br>
+- Candidates and assistants must not mingle with members of public<br>

 - Masks must be worn at all times by candidates and assistants<br>

-- Candidate and assistants must have an active Trace-Together (TT) App with Bluetooth feature on their phones switched-on or carry a working TT token throughout the entire duration of the fieldwork<br>
+- Candidates and assistants must have an active Trace-Together (TT) App with Bluetooth feature on their phones switched-on or carry a working TT token throughout the entire duration of the fieldwork<br>

 - Any candidate or assistant who is unwell on the actual day must not physically turn up to conduct any fieldwork<br>